 Martins Ferry is a somewhat small city located in the state of Ohio.
 With a population of 6,786 people and three constituent neighborhoods, Martins Ferry is the 217th largest community in Ohio.
-Martins Ferry has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Martins Ferry has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Martins Ferry is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Martins Ferry is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Martins Ferry is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Martins Ferry who work in office and administrative support (14.68%), sales jobs (13.46%), and healthcare (6.65%).
+There are especially a lot of people living in Martins Ferry who work in office and administrative support (15.95%), sales jobs (10.62%), and food service (8.93%).

-The per capita income in Martins Ferry in 2010 was $21,848, which is middle income relative to Ohio and the nation.
-This equates to an annual income of $87,392 for a family of four.
-However, Martins Ferry contains both very wealthy and poor people as well.
+The per capita income in Martins Ferry in 2010 was $18,958, which is lower middle income relative to Ohio and the nation.
+This equates to an annual income of $75,832 for a family of four.

 The most common language spoken in Martins Ferry is English.
-Other important languages spoken here include Spanish and Hungarian.
+Other important languages spoken here include Spanish and Italian.